SPORT LEISURE AND OTHER ACTIVITIES

 Mona Foma, TAS

 First held in 2009, Mona Foma is recognised as one of the state’s leading music and arts festivals.
 It has a habit of delivering an eclectic bill, which is curated by the event’s artistic director, former Violent Femmes’ bassist, Brian Ritchie.
-A mix of prominent and emerging artists from all over the globe are set to perform at various boutique spaces across Tassie’s two biggest cities.
-Bon Iver, Pavement, and Peaches are among the headline acts named for the 2023 edition.
+A mix of prominent and emerging artists from all over the globe are set to perform at various boutique spaces across Tassie’s two biggest cities at each end of the state in Launceston and Hobart.
+US rockers Queens of the Stone Age headline the music program for 2024 as part of a lineup that also includes homegrown talent such as Paul Kelly, Courtney Barnett, Pond and TISM.

 Nearby parks: BIG4 Launceston or BIG4 Hobart.